Father Wound and Family Constellations

 conflict between parents

-emotional immaturity
+immaturity

-inability to provide emotional protection or support
+inability to provide protection or support

-Even fathers who loved their children may have struggled emotionally because of unresolved burdens or trauma within the family system.
+Even fathers who loved their children may have struggled because of unresolved burdens or trauma within the family system.

-Emotional Distance and Disconnection
+Distance and Disconnection

 never fully being seen